GOAT-studios/2d/docs/README.md

 ### 3: Usage

 With node.js, npm and the commander module installed, you can run any of the converters with `node json2md [options]`.
 To get some help, use `node json2md -h`.
 If you don't understand the different options, just experiment a bit, or look into the .json files.
 It's quite hard to explain them.

-Happy reading!
+### 4: Parse the Markdown

+The parser converts json to Markdown, which is still hard to read.
+To be able to properly read the docs, copy it to a service like [this](http://tmpvar.com/markdown.html) to view the markdown a little fancier.

+> __Note:__ Github automatically shows Markdown correctly.